First Maroon War: Background

-History of the First Maroon War
+Fighting

 In September 1728, the British sent more troops to Jamaica, changing the balance of power with the Windward Maroons.
 That year, the British sent a new governor, Major-General Robert Hunter, to Jamaica, and under his rule the conflict with the Maroons escalated.
 One of the Maroon captains, a man called Jeddo, who according to Maroon historian Bev Carey is celebrated as a brave warrior by the Maroons of Moore Town, led an attack on the north east town of Port Antonio a year later, and when the British soldiers under Lieutenant Soaper tried to pursue them, the Maroons caught them off guard.
 Jeddo would have been a lieutenant of Nanny.

 During the First Maroon War, the Maroons used guerrilla tactics to inflict greater losses on the colonial militias in terms of both manpower and expense.
 In 1730, Soaper led a large force against the Windward Maroons, but once again the Maroons, led by Nanny and Quao, defeated the militia.
 The next year, two additional regiments arrived in Jamaica to assist Hunter in fighting the Maroons.

 In 1732, Hunter sent three parties against the Windward Maroons, and they occupied Nanny Town when the Maroons, led by Nanny, withdrew further into the Blue Mountains.
-The occupation of Nanny Town was expensive, and Hunter eventually recalled the militia, allowing the Maroons to re-take their town without a fight.
-The next year, Hunter sent a party of British seamen against the Windward Maroons, but the Maroons defeated them.
+The occupation of Nanny Town was expensive, and Hunter eventually recalled the militia, allowing the Maroons to retake their town without a fight.
+The next year, Hunter sent a party of British soldiers against the Windward Maroons, but the Maroons defeated them.

 In 1734, the Windward Maroons fought the British in Portland Parish and St George.
 Enslaved Africans continued to free themselves and desert the Black Shot support forces in large numbers.
 Hunter died and was succeeded as governor by John Ayscough, but he also had limited success against the Maroons.
 That year, the militia recaptured Nanny Town.